 In 2019, we announced a five-year global partnership with the International Cricket Council (ICC) and became the exclusive accommodation booking partner for all ICC events worldwide.

 Experiencing the excitement of an international cricket tournament in person is a compelling reason to travel for millions of people around the world.
-This partnership gives us the opportunity to reach those travelers as well as the billions of viewers who watch ICC events every year.
+This partnership gives us the opportunity to reach those travellers as well as the billions of viewers that watch ICC events every year.
 In 2019, the ICC Men’s Cricket World Cup alone had a unique broadcast audience of 706 million viewers.

-“When we looked into partnering with the ICC, the audience really stood out to me,” says Brendan Cartledge, Senior Program Manager at Booking.com.
-“Cricket is the number one summer sport in some key markets including Australia, the United Kingdom, New Zealand, and India.
-Especially in India, it’s not just a sport – it’s part of the culture.
+“When we looked into partnering with the ICC, the audience really stood out to me,” says Brendan Cartledge, Senior Programme Manager at Booking.com.
+“Cricket is the number one summer sport in some key markets including Australia, the United Kingdom, New Zealand and India.
+Especially in India, it’s not just a sport – it’s part of their culture.
 If you compare the audience size to other major international sporting events, it’s much larger.
 While cricket may not be as popular as other sports in every country, the audience makes it a top-tier sporting event.”

 Putting your property front of mind

-In addition to a fully integrated branded presence at all ICC events, we collaborate with the organization on a range of campaigns and activations to amplify the partnership at key moments.
-Take the recent ICC Men’s T20 World Cup 2021 as an example, which took place from October 17 to November 14 in the United Arab Emirates and Oman.
+In addition to a fully integrated branded presence at all ICC events, we collaborate with the organisation on a range of campaigns and activations to amplify the partnership at key moments.
+Take the recent ICC Men’s T20 World Cup 2021 as an example, which took place from 17 October - 14 November in the United Arab Emirates and Oman.
 There was initially a lot of uncertainty surrounding the tournament’s location, so we doubled down on digital activations by integrating our branding across ICC’s social channels.
-These activities can be seen across ICC’s Instagram, Twitter, and Facebook, which have a combined following of 63M.
+These activities can be seen across ICC’s Instagram, Twitter and Facebook, which have a combined following of 63M.

-Alongside digital activations, we also invested in traditional media including a TV commercial.
-If you watched any of the ICC Men’s T20 World Cup 2021 tournament, you would’ve undoubtedly seen this commercial, which was played once per match and reached a cumulative audience of around 4 billion people.
-The commercial also featured important messages about our partners, shining a spotlight on your fabulous hospitality.
+Alongside digital activations, we’ve also invested in traditional media including a TV commercial.
+If you watched any of the ICC Men’s T20 World Cup 2021 tournament, you would have undoubtedly seen this commercial, which was played once per match and reached a cumulative audience of around 4 billion people.
+The commercial also featured important messages about our partners, shining the spotlight on your fabulous hospitality.

-We also enlisted the help of ambassadors in India, the UK, Australia, and New Zealand, including Bollywood star Shradda Kapoor, England cricket player Jos Buttler, former Australian cricketer Mitchell Johnson, and former New Zealand cricketer Ross Taylor.
-We worked with each of these ambassadors across numerous activities before and during the tournament to amplify our brand messaging and increase earned media appeal.
+We also enlisted the help of ambassadors in India, the UK, Australia and New Zealand, including Bollywood star Shradda Kapoor, England cricket player Jos Buttler, former Australian cricketer Mitchell Johnson and former New Zealand cricketer Ross Taylor.
+We worked with each of these ambassadors across numerous activities before and during the tournament to help amplify our brand messaging and increase earned media appeal.

 These investments saw great results: YouGov India evaluated ad awareness for the ICC T20 World Cup 2021 brand sponsors during the course of the tournament.
-Data from BrandIndex shows that since the beginning of the tournament, we recorded an increase in our ad awareness by +1.2 points, from 13.6 on October 17 to 14.8 on November 4.
-This research was based on our T20 Pavilion initiative in India where we invited cricket lovers to watch the Indian vs. Pakistan T20 World Cup match at the T20 Pavilion – a bespoke cricket-themed luxury stay specially created by Booking.com at the Presidential Suite at The Grand Hyatt Mumbai Hotel & Residences.
+Data from BrandIndex shows since the beginning of the tournament, we recorded an increase in our ad awareness by +1.2 points, from 13.6 on 17 October to 14.8 on 4 November.
+This research was based on our T20 Pavilion initiative in India where we invited cricket lovers to watch the Indian versus Pakistan T20 World Cup match at the T20 Pavilion, a bespoke cricket-themed luxury stay specially created by Booking.com at the Presidential Suite at The Grand Hyatt Mumbai Hotel & Residences.